Welcome to UW Medicine.

 - Christy Gullion, M.P.A. – chief of staff, UW Medicine; associate vice president for medical affairs, University of Washington

-- Lori Oliver, J.D., M.B.A. – director of legal and business affairs, UW Medicine; associate vice president for medical affairs, University of Washington
+- Lori Oliver, J.D., M.B.A. – strategic clinical business officer, UW Medicine; associate vice president for medical affairs, University of Washington

 UW Medicine advisory board: